belgattitude/soluble-japha/doc/language_basics.md

 *The **[JAVA FQDN]** is the fully qualified java class name (case-sensitive) optionally followed by a list of arguments (variadic notation: `BridgeAdapter::java(string $javaClass, ...$args)`).*

-In case of multiple constructor signatures *(PHP does not have)*, you can have a look to the following example :
+In case of multiple constructor signatures *(PHP does not have constructor overloading)*, you can have a look to the following example :

 ```
 //...